Miguel Araujo: Red Star Belgrade

 On 29 July 2013, he signed a four-year contract with Serbian club Red Star Belgrade and was assigned the number 20 on his jersey.
 He made his debut for the club in a 5–1 win over Novi Pazar on 19 October 2013, with manager Slaviša Stojanović describing his performance as "solid".

 Alianza

 Since his return from Serbia, Araujo has become regular in Alianza Lima in the following seasons.

+Portland Timbers

+On 30 June 2023, Araujo was announced to have agreed to join Major League Soccer side Portland Timbers on a two-year contract with the option for a further year.
+Araujo was waived by Portland on 29 May 2025.

 International career

 Araujo was part of the Peru U17 national team that finished fourth at the 2011 South American Under-17 Football Championship and in the Peru U20 team at the 2013 South American Youth Championship.

 On 27 March 2013, he received a call-up to the Peru senior national team for a match against Trinidad and Tobago.
 He made his debut for Peru on 18 November 2014, in a friendly match against Paraguay.

-In June 2018, he was named in Peru’s 23-man squad for the 2018 World Cup in Russia.
+In June 2018, he was named in Peru's 23-man squad for the 2018 World Cup in Russia.